Explore the area

-The Station House Cafe serves breakfast, lunch and dinner in the heart of Point Reyes Station and features a varied menu made with fresh local ingredients.
+The Station House Cafe serves lunch and dinner in the heart of Point Reyes Station and features a varied menu made with fresh local ingredients.
 They have a full bar with a solid wine list, beers on tap and creative cocktails.
-Enjoy live music on weekends.
+Enjoy live music on Sunday nights.

 Side Street Kitchen Causal little place in Point Reyes Station serving slow cooked meats, organic veggies, comfort food and weekday breakfast.
 Wine, beer and delicious desserts.
 Covered patio dining.

 Cafe Reyes in Pt Reyes Station offers wood fired pizza, oysters and salads.
 Their outdoor patio is a great spot to eat on sunny days.

 Saltwater Oyster Depot in Inverness.
 Fresh local seafood, prepared simply.
 Also serving regional wines, all in a relaxed atmosphere.

 Tap Room next to Inverness Park Market is a great stop after the beach.
 Very casual local gathering spot serving gastro pub food made with fresh local ingredients.
 They rotate 6 craft beers on tap weekly.

 Nick’s Cove in Marshall is a restored historic roadhouse overlooking the Tomales Bay serving local seafood, oysters and cocktails.
 They have their own mini-farm just across the street from the restaurant.